pgcentralfoundation/pgrx/cargo-pgx/README.md

 `cargo pgx run` compiles your extension, installs it to the specified Postgres installation as described by its `pg_config` tool, starts that Postgres instance using the same process as `cargo pgx start pgXX`, and drops you into a `psql` shell connected to a database, by default, named after your extension.
 From there, it's up to you to create your extension and use it.

-This is also the stage where `pgx` automatically generates the SQL schema for your extension.
-It places individual `modname.generated.sql` files into `./sql/`, and then combines those together by the order defined in `./sql/load-order.txt`.
+This is also the stage where `pgx` automatically generates the SQL schema for your extension via the `sql-generator` binary.

 When you exit `psql`, the Postgres instance continues to run in the background.